Kietpawpan/artof9x9/README.md

 ```
 var c1=c('B1 is the best opening');
 ```
-3. Include comment in the comment array, c0 is game info and c1 is the comment for move 1.
+3. Include comments in the comment array, c0 is game info and c1 is the comment for move 1.
 ```
 let comment = [cm, c0,c1,c2];
 ```